ivanvanderbyl/capushka/readme.md

 Capistrano + Babushka = **Capushka**
 ====================================

-This tiny gem does one thing: allows you to run Babushka deps from your Capistrano recipes and pass in variables.
+This tiny gem does one thing: runs Babushka deps on all your servers from your Capistrano recipes and pass in variables.

 Portions are based on Dollhouse.